 Some of the common names for Lunaria include Money plant, Moonwort, Honesty, and Satin pod.

 Lunaria can easily be started indoors.
-Plan to start the growing process about 7 weeks before you expect the last frost.
+Plan to start the growing process about seven weeks before you expect the last frost.

-Money plants and Honesty are pretty easy to look after; they will self seed so if you do not require more Lunaria plants in the garden the following year, remove the plants before they shed seed.
+Money plants and Honesty are pretty easy to look after.
+They will self seed, so if you do not require more Lunaria plants in the garden the following year, remove the plants before they shed seed.

 It is necessary to mulch the plants at the beginning of winter if you are planning to grow Lunaria as a biennial.